 -

 In addition to being available in our high schools, the African American History elective course was introduced in two middle schools in the 2021-22 school year.
+Now, in 2024, four middle schools offer the course.

 The Educator's POV: Teaching Black History